-A tomahawk steak is essentially a very large bone-in ribeye, but for such a fancy cut, Costco’s price is more than reasonable at $14.99/pound for prime grade Tomahawk steak.
+A tomahawk steak is essentially a huge bone-in ribeye, but for such a fancy cut, Costco’s price is more than reasonable at $14.99/pound for Prime grade Tomahawk steak.

-Just one thing to keep in mind is that you are paying for the bone.
-If the presentation isn’t important to, go with Costco’s ribeye for the same price per pound.
+Just one thing to remember is that you are paying for the bone.
+If the presentation isn’t essential, go with Costco’s ribeye for the same price per pound.

 Wagyu Beef at Costco

-Costco does occasionally sell Wagyu beef in the meat and seafood department, but lately I’ve only seen frozen wagyu beef at Costco.
+Costco occasionally sells Wagyu beef in the meat and seafood department, but lately, I’ve only seen frozen wagyu beef at Costco.

 The Costco Grade A5 Wagyu Beef New York Strip is imported from Japan, costs $99.99/lb, and is grain fed with no added hormones.
 A Grade of A5 is the highest grade of Japanese wagyu.

-The package of New York Strip Wagyu Beef is typically sold in ~1.5-2 pound packages and will cost between $150-$200 in total.
+The New York Strip Wagyu Beef package is typically sold in ~1.5-2 pound packages and will cost between $150-$200 in total.
 While a hefty price for a piece of steak, Wagyu beef is considered some of the best in the world.

-Known for its marbling, Costco’s wagyu beef boast an abundant amount of intramuscular fat which is what packs in the flavor and keeps the beef super tender.
+Known for its marbling, Costco’s wagyu beef boasts abundant intramuscular fat, which packs in the flavor and keeps the meat super tender.

 How to Cook Wagyu Beef

-Wagyu beef simply takes just a few minutes on a hot skillet for each side.
+Wagyu beef takes just a few minutes on a hot skillet for each side.

 $3.99/lb – Fresh Ground Beef